choria-io/provisioner/README.md

 # path to your helper script
 helper: /usr/local/bin/provision

-# the token you compiled into choria
+# the token you compiled into choria or stored into the jwt
 token: toomanysecrets

-# if your provision network has no TLS set this
-choria_insecure: true

 # a site name exposed to the backplane to assist with discovery, also used in stats
 site: testing

 # sets a custom lifecycle component to listen on for events that trigger provisioning
+# not compatible with leader election based HA
 lifecycle_component: acme_provisioning

 # Certificate patterns that should never be signed from CSRs, these are ones choria